yarawalid/sales-analysis-power-bi/README.md

 - **Treemap** – Customer distribution by region
 - **Horizontal bar charts** – Top 5 products and top customers
 - **Slicers** – Interactive filters for dynamic exploration

----

-> 📁 *This dashboard is part of a data analyst portfolio project, demonstrating how Power BI can transform retail sales data into strategic business insights for decision-making.*